junxit/us-congress-bills-115/derived/amendments.md

 ### 6 U.S.C. § 113

-> in subsection (c), by striking “Under Secretary appointed under section 103(a)(1)(H)” and inserting “Director of the Cybersecurity and Infrastructure Security Agency”;
+> by striking “Under Secretary appointed under section 103(a)(1)(H)” and inserting “Director of the Cybersecurity and Infrastructure Security Agency”; and

 | | |
 |---|---|